pimcore/pimcore/doc/20_Extending_Pimcore/13_Bundle_Developers_Guide/README.md

 ### Generating Pimcore Bundles

-With the [Pimcore Bundle Generator](https://github.com/pimcore/bundle-generator) we provide a tool for generating bundle skeletons.
-You can install and activate this bundle in your development instance and so simplify starting Pimcore bundle development.
+With the [Pimcore Bundle Generator](https://github.com/pimcore/bundle-generator), we provide a tool for generating bundle skeletons.
+You can install and activate this bundle in your development instance and so simplify starting the Pimcore bundle development.

 ```
 # generate bundle interactively